keu/docs/software/install-cli.md

 ## Overview

+This guide provides instructions for how to install the Astro CLI.

 The Astro CLI is the easiest way to run Apache Airflow on your machine.
 From the CLI, you can run a local Apache Airflow environment with a dedicated Webserver, Scheduler and Postgres Database.
-Once you create an Astro project, you can easily customize it (e.g. add Python or OS-level packages, plugins etc.) and test it on your local machine.
+Once you create an Astronomer Software project, you can easily customize it (e.g. add Python or OS-level packages, plugins etc.) and test it on your local machine.

 You can also use the CLI to:

-- Authenticate to Astro.
+- Authenticate to Astronomer Software.
 - List the Astro Workspace and Deployments you have access to.
-- Deploy a project to Astro.
+- Deploy a project to Software.

-This guide provides instructions for how to install the Astro CLI.

 ## Prerequisites